Temporal Action Segmentation with High-level Complex Activity Labels: Hungarian Matching For Temporal Action Segmentation

 \section{Hungarian Matching For Temporal Action Segmentation}

-\tb{In unsupervised image classification with no class labels, such as deep clustering~\cite{caron2018deep}, it is necessary to first discover the one-to-one relationship between clusters and classes and then evaluate the classification performance.
-Such relationship discovery is made through the Hungarian matching algorithm, where the matching degrees (ratio of overlaps) are summed over all cluster-class pairs to solve for the optimized assignment~\cite{li2006relationships}.}
+In unsupervised image classification with no class labels, such as deep clustering~\cite{caron2018deep}, it is necessary to first discover the one-to-one relationship between clusters and classes and then evaluate the classification performance.
+Such relationship discovery is made through the Hungarian matching algorithm, where the matching degrees (ratio of overlaps) are summed over all cluster-class pairs to solve for the optimized assignment~\cite{li2006relationships}.

-\tb{ Similarly, in unsupervised temporal action segmentation, the standard is to use the Hungarian algorithm for the one-to-one matching.
+Similarly, in unsupervised temporal action segmentation, the standard is to use the Hungarian algorithm for the one-to-one matching.
 Given the frame corpus $X$ from $N$ clusters and ground truth labels set $Y$ of $M$ action classes, Hungarian matching relates $N$ clusters to $M$ semantic labels by finding the best matching $\widehat{\mathcal{A}} \subset \{0,1\}^{N\times M}$, defined as:

-where $X_n$ denote the frames in cluster $n$, and $Y_m$ denote the frames with action label $m$. $\mathcal{A}_{n,m}$ is the indicator value for binding $n$ to $m$. $I(X_n, Y_m)$ calculates the number of frames with class label $m$ that appear in cluster $n$. }
+where $X_n$ denote the frames in cluster $n$, and $Y_m$ denote the frames with action label $m$. $\mathcal{A}_{n,m}$ is the indicator value for binding $n$ to $m$. $I(X_n, Y_m)$ calculates the number of frames with class label $m$ that appear in cluster $n$.

-\tb{ As indicated by Eq.~\eqref{eq:hungarian}, the result of Hungarian matching is largely based on the scope of clusters $X_{1:N}$ and action classes $Y_{1:M}$.
-Depending on the different matching scopes of $N$ and $M$, we conclude three levels of Hungarian matching for temporal action segmentation without action-level supervision and illustrate them with an example in Fig.~\ref{fig:hungnew}. }
+As indicated by Eq.~\eqref{eq:hungarian}, the result of Hungarian matching primarily bases on the scope of clusters $X_{1:N}$ and action classes $Y_{1:M}$.
+Depending on the different matching scopes of $N$ and $M$, we conclude three levels of Hungarian matching for temporal action segmentation without action-level supervision, \ie, video-level, activity-level and global-level.

-\tb{ First, \textbf{video-level} matching~\cite{aakur2019perceptual,sarfraz2021temporally} matches the labeled actions with respect to the ground truth actions of a single given video.
-This level of matching evaluates the ability of a method to partition a video sequence into individual actions (see Fig.~\ref{fig:hungnew}(a)).
-For the video level matching, the segmentation method does not need to have the ability to associate the actions across videos, even if the video instances are of the same complex activity.
-As a result, the matching often produces the highest performance. }
+First, \textbf{video-level} matching~\cite{aakur2019perceptual,sarfraz2021temporally} confines the matching bodies to be the found action clusters and the ground truth actions of a single given video.
+This matching is repeated for all videos in a test set.
+This matching level evaluates a method's ability to partition a video sequence into individual actions.
+For the video level matching, the segmentation model cannot associate the action clusters of the same semantic meaning between different video sequences, even if the two video instances are of the same complex activity.
+As the simplest setting, video-level matching often produces the highest performance.